Home Features Explore Munros Munro Map Reviews Get the App

 Ben Lawers is best climbed from May through October when the paths are driest and daylight hours support the 5-7 hour time requirement.
 The mountain's height at 1214 meters means it holds snow well into spring, and winter ascents require full winter skills and equipment.
 The Perthshire location experiences slightly more stable weather than western mountains, but conditions remain highly variable.

 Early starts are advisable year-round, particularly for the full ridge traverse which demands adequate daylight for safe completion.
 Summer brings the most reliable weather, though mist can still descend rapidly at altitude.
 Ben Lawers is popular, so weekdays offer quieter experiences than summer weekends.
 Autumn provides spectacular colours on the lower slopes but brings shorter days and less predictable weather.
-Check mountain forecasts specifically for the summit level, as conditions can be far worse than valley forecasts suggest.

 The Ben Lawers NTS Car Park is the primary access point, located on a minor road on the mountain's northern side above…